logshub/search-module-prestashop/logshubsearch/README.md

 * PHP 5.6+, 7+
 * PrestaShop 1.6.1.11 - 1.7.5.1

+It is recommended to install this plugin on your test envifonment firstly.
 Other versions might work as well, but was not tested.

 ### Installation